How to use File Resources

 • The Remote Attribute related to the secure processing is used differently depending on the context:

-• If the file is to be sent to a remote destination, then all the remote secure attributes are used to encode the data sent.
+• If the file must be sent to a remote destination, all the remote secure attributes are used to encode the data sent.

 • The Remote Attribute related to the compression processing is used differently depending on the usage context:

-• If the file is to be sent to a remote destination, then all the remote compression attributes are used to compress the data to be sent.
+• If the file is sent to a remote destination, all the remote compression attributes are used to compress the data to be sent.

 Examples